cianru/huawei-appgallery-publish-gradle-plugin/README.md

 <details>
 <summary>Snapshot builds are also available</summary>
 ___

 You'll need to add the Sonatype snapshots repository.
-Look for the actual version of the snapshot in the name of the opened `snapshot-*` repository branch.
+Look for the actual version of the snapshot in the name of the opened `snapshot-<VERSION>` repository branch.

 ```kotlin
 buildscript {